AutoResearch/autora/docs/contribute/modules/index.md

 - a link to your release notes.

 Request a review from someone in the core team and wait for their feedback!

+Note, whenever you update and release a new version of your module, you will need to add the new version number in the places described above and create a new PR to have it included in `autora`.